awsdocs/aws-deeplens-user-guide/doc_source/troubleshooting-device-registration.md

 + [How to Open the Device Setup Page When the Device's Local IP Address \(192\.168\.0\.1\) Is Not Accessible?](#troubleshooting-device-registration-8)
 + [How to Make the Device's Wi\-Fi Network Visible on Your Computer When the Device Wi\-Fi Indicator Is Blinking or After Your Computer Has Connected to the Device?](#troubleshooting-device-registration-9)
 + [How to Fix an Unsuccessful Device Wi\-Fi Reset?](#troubleshooting-device-registration-10)

+## Why Does My Attempt to Use the AWS DeepLens Console to Register a Device Go into an Apparently Endless Loop and Fail to Complete?<a name="troubleshooting-device-registration-v1.1-device-no-windows7-ie11"></a>

+ When you use the AWS DeepLens console to register a device, if the registration fails to complete after you choose **Register device**, you may have used an unsupported browser\.
+Make sure that you do not use the following browser:

+**Unsupported Browser for the AWS DeepLens Console**
++  Internet Explorer 11 on Windows 7

 ## How to Ensure My AWS DeepLens 2019 Edition Device Is Detectable During Registration?<a name="troubleshooting-undetected-v1.1-device"></a>